JeffDeCola/my-verilog-examples/systems/microprocessors/programable-8-bit-microprocessor/README.md

 The microcode is located in [control-store.v](https://github.com/JeffDeCola/my-systemverilog-examples/blob/master/systems/microprocessors/programable-8-bit-microprocessor/control-store/control-store.v).

-### RESET (opcode 0000)
+### RESET

-This will put the processor into a known state and wait for go.
+When RESET is pressed the processor will be put into a known state and wait for go.
-We use opcode 0000 since the counter is reset to 0000.
+We use address 0000 since the counter is reset to 0000.
 For some indication it's working correctly it also outputs 8'h11 to DATA_OUT (i.e. the F register) to show it's in a wait state.